Yeti47/frozenfortress/README.md

 - **Recovery**: Account recovery functionality

 ### User Workflow
-FrozenFortress follows a secure user registration and activation workflow:
+Frozen Fortress follows a secure user registration and activation workflow:

 1. **User Registration**: New users can request access through the WebUI registration form
 2. **Admin Activation**: An administrator with server access uses the CLI to activate the new user account